WarrenReader/study-materials/JavaScript/Interview Questions/Interview Questions.md

 What is the transform property and how does it work

 # JavaScript
-What are higher order functions
+**What are higher order functions**
+Higher order functions are functions which accept a function as an argument and/or return a function as a result.

 What are callback functions
 Describe closures and why they are important
 Describe context